Vacuum stability of asymptotically safe gauge-Yukawa theories: Vacuum stability

 \subsection{Numerical Coleman-Weinberg potential}

-We now turn to a full numerical evaluation of the quantum effective potential beyond NLO accuracy.
-We use the highest order in the approximation, NNLO, corresponding to (3,2,1)-loop accuracy in the gauge, Yukawa, and scalar sector, respectively, using the $\beta$-functions as given in \eq{betag} -- \eq{betav}.
-For $\eps=0.05$, we determine the UV fixed point and the UV-IR connecting trajectory numerically for all couplings.
+We now turn to a full numerical evaluation of the quantum effective potential at NNLO accuracy, corresponding to (3,2,1)-loop accuracy in the gauge, Yukawa, and scalar sector, respectively, using the $\beta$-functions as given in \eq{betag} -- \eq{betav}.
+Unlike the preceeding approximation, the RG flows at these orders obey Weyl consistency conditions.
+Concretely, for $\eps=0.05$, we determine the UV fixed point and the UV-IR connecting trajectory numerically for all couplings.
 These are then exploited to find the quantum effective potential \eq{Veffgeneral} by numerical integration of \eq{barg} and \eq{lambdaeff}.